 How to Get Your DWI Charges and Penalties Reduced in Texas

 If you were arrested or charged with an impaired driving offense in Texas, you need to know how to get your DWI charges and penalties reduced.
 The prosecutor is unlikely to lower the severity of the charges or penalties just because you ask them to.
-A DWI attorney can negotiate with the prosecutor, gather evidence …
+A Houston DWI attorney can negotiate with the prosecutor, gather …

 What Happens When You Get a 4th DWI in Texas?